openziti/ziti-doc/docusaurus/docs/deployment-edge-architectures/overview.md

     &nbsp;

     **Disadvantages:**
-    - Less secure, connection from clients to router is not protected
+    - Less secure, connection from router to application server is not protected

     &nbsp;